tczerminski/blog/content/posts/protobuf.md

 ## Project Background

-The story starts with an observability platform we were building for a large European e-commerce.
+The story starts with an observability platform we were building for a large e-commerce.
 It handled metrics scraping, monitoring checks, and alerting — though not logs or tracing.

 As adoption grew, so did the problems: